 Once you get to Rose Avenue, turn right and walk up to the corner of 4th Street and Rose, the new hip hub of Venice, complete with a Moon Juice store, vegan Cafe Gratitude, a medicinal marijuana dispensary and our destination, Ceremony Meditation.
 Opened in early 2017, Ceremony features a range of classes, including aroma reiki, sound baths, heart-opening meditation, breath work and more.
 Plus, they carry some great loungewear and jewelry if you want a unique souvenir of your trip.

-Now that you’re chill, time for some fresh air and a healthy lunch.
-Hop on a Bird — the new electric scooter-share service that’s taking Santa Monica by storm.
+Now that you're chill, time for some fresh air and a healthy lunch.
+Hop on a Bird — the new electric scooter-share service that's taking Santa Monica by storm.
 Getting on a Bird is easy.
 You just download the app to your smartphone, find a scooter nearby on the map, unlock it using the app and scoot away.
-Started by a former Uber employee, the Bird scooters go as fast as 17 mph and can travel up to four miles.
-They’re a fun, slick way to traverse the beach cities.
+Started by a former Uber employee, the Bird scooters go as fast as 15 mph and can travel up to 15 miles.
+They're a fun, slick way to traverse the beach cities.

 Make your way down Main Street (use the bike lane) north to downtown Santa Monica.
 En route, you'll pass the Santa Monica Pier and Tongva Park.
 Continue through Palisades Park, watching the waves, the walkers and the bikers along the paths.
 Turn up Montana Avenue, park your Bird and enjoy a healthy lunch at Kreation Cafe, a local chain specializing in cold-pressed juice and farm-fresh salads.